-For moving vessels in inland waterway areas, the reporting rate for the dynamic information can be switched between SOLAS mode and inland waterway mode.
+For moving vessels in inland waterway areas the reporting rate for the dynamic information can be switched between SOLAS mode and inland waterway mode.
 In inland mode it can be assigned between 2 seconds and 10 minutes.
-In mixed traffic areas like seaports, it should be possible to decrease the reporting rate for dynamic information by the Competent Authority to ensure a balance in reporting behaviour between inland vessels and SOLAS vessels.
-The reporting behaviour should be switchable by TDMA commands from a base station (automatic switching by TDMA telecommand via message 23) and by commands from ship borne systems, e.g. MKD, ECDIS or on board computer, via interface, e.g. IEC 61162 (automatic switching by ship borne system command).
-For static and voyage related information, it is recommended to have a reporting rate of several minutes, on demand, or if information is amended.
+In mixed traffic areas like seaports it should be possible to decrease the reporting rate for dynamic information from by the competent authority to ensure a balance in reporting behaviour between inland vessels and SOLAS vessels.
+The reporting behaviour should be switch able by TDMA commands from a base station (automatic switching by TDMA telecommand via message 23) and by commands from ship borne systems, e.g. MKD, ECDIS or on board computer, via interface, e.g. IEC 61162 (automatic switching by ship borne system command) For static and voyage related information it is recommended to have a reporting rate of several minutes, on request, or if information is amended.